vbhati15/setu/README.md

 | How "safe" is proven | Take our word for it | 8 trust checks, fired live against production, with the request/response evidence to show for it |
 | How a completed deal is proven | A database row you have to trust us about | A signed certificate you can verify **offline**, with no call back to our server |

+## How the negotiation actually works

+The core idea: **the Buyer Agent and Merchant Agent both have a "risk of no deal" number every round, and whoever has less to lose by giving in is the one who does.** This is Zeuthen's monotonic concession protocol — decades-old game theory, not something an LLM improvises.

+Here's the walkthrough, using the exact negotiation shown above (Mechanical Keyboard, list price ₹3,499, your budget ₹3,099):

+1. **Each side has a utility curve.** The buyer is happiest at ₹0 and unwilling to go past their budget.
+The merchant is happiest at list price and won't sell below its own floor (a configured fraction of list price).
+Neither number is ever revealed to the other side directly — only offers are exchanged.
+2. **Each round, both sides ask: "what would caving to the other's offer *right now* cost me?"** That's the risk score — close to 1 if you have a lot to lose by backing down, close to 0 if you don't.
+Whoever has the *lower* risk concedes that round, since they're the one with less to protect.
+3. **The concession size isn't arbitrary — it scales with how stubborn the other side is being.** A more stubborn opponent (higher risk) gets met with a bigger step.
+This is why the two lines in the risk chart above visibly converge instead of moving in fixed increments.
+4. **It stops the moment the gap is small enough to not matter** (1% of list price) — not when the offers land on the exact same paisa, and not by grinding through every round of a fixed cap.
+In the run above, that took 11 real rounds and landed at ₹2,859.16.
+5. **If both sides get pinned at their own walk-away price with a real gap still open, it ends in a stalemate rather than a fake "deal."** No pressure to force a bad number just to close.

+The LLM's only involvement is step 6, which doesn't exist in the math above: turning "buyer offers 2841.73, risk 0.16" into the sentence *"I can offer ₹2,841.73 for this."* for the chat log.
+If that call fails or times out, a plain templated sentence fills in instead — the negotiation itself never notices or cares.

+Full math (utility functions, the exact risk formula, convergence/stalemate conditions): [`docs/BARGAINING.md`](docs/BARGAINING.md).

 ## See it live

 <p align="center">